APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

 cadl compile .\main.cadl
 ```

-## Cadl & Open API
+## Cadl & OpenAPI

-The [Moostodon](https://github.com/APIPatterns/Moostodon) project has the [Cadl](https://github.com/APIPatterns/Moostodon/tree/main/spec) files in the [spec folder](https://github.com/APIPatterns/Moostodon/tree/main/spec), along with the [generated Open API document](https://github.com/APIPatterns/Moostodon/blob/main/spec/cadl-output/openapi.json).
+The [Moostodon](https://github.com/APIPatterns/Moostodon) project has the [Cadl](https://github.com/APIPatterns/Moostodon/tree/main/spec) files in the [spec folder](https://github.com/APIPatterns/Moostodon/tree/main/spec), along with the [generated OpenAPI document](https://github.com/APIPatterns/Moostodon/blob/main/spec/cadl-output/openapi.json).
 Cadl creates artifacts through the concept of emitters.
-The Open API emitter will create a specification compliant with Open API V3.
+The OpenAPI emitter will create a specification compliant with OpenAPI V3.

 Looking at the [main.cadl](https://github.com/APIPatterns/Moostodon/blob/main/spec/main.cadl) file we can immediately see many of the benefits of using a design first approach with Cadl:

 - The size of the file itself is small--less than 100 lines of code.
-Compared with the Opean API document, which of overver 4,000 lines, this is much easier for developers to understand.
+Compared with the OpenAPI document, which of overver 4,000 lines, this is much easier for developers to understand.
 - Core concepts are encapsulated and reused.
 Just like developers understand how to use class libraries, they can now understand how to use API patterns.
 - Reuse is inherent in the language through libraries
 - Cadl is extrelemly flexible and can easily model complex APIs.

-Now that we have generated an Open API document for our Moostodon service, you can use it to drive downstream tool chains.
+Now that we have generated an OpenAPI document for our Moostodon service, you can use it to drive downstream tool chains.
 One common approach is to generate client code--let's do that now!

 ## Creating a client